15 Types of Leaves Offered by Companies in India

 4. Parental Leave

-- Paternity Leaves: This is a form of leave that provides fathers or male partners with the opportunity to take time away from their jobs in order to nurture and establish a strong connection with their new baby or adopted child.
+- Paternity Leaves: This leave allows fathers and male partners to devote time to their new babies or adopted children.
 While its availability differs across countries, paternity leave is generally less widespread than maternity leave.

-- Maternity Leave: This is a form of leave that allows employees to take time off before and after giving birth or when adopting a child.
+- Maternity Leave: This is a form of leave that allows female employees to take time off before and after giving birth or when adopting a child.
 This type of leave allows new mothers to have the necessary time for recovery, bonding with their children, and providing care while still maintaining their employment.
 Learn how to draft a maternity leave application.

 5. Bereavement Leave